 When going through a divorce, we understand that it can feel like there’s an overwhelming number of things to divide up.
 But something that’s often forgotten about is your pension – which may be the most valuable asset that you have.

 Pensions represent the whole of your working life and yet they can often be overlooked.
-Informal discussions about finances tend to be focused around income and capital to include the family home.
+Informal discussions about finances during divorce tend to be focused around income and capital to include the family home.

 Keeping information together about pensions may be difficult especially if the communication between both parties has broken down or there is a lack of financial transparency.

 Pensions are a complex area and there are lots of ways that we can help you to sort out your pensions on divorce – including pension sharing, attachment orders or off setting.
 We understand that you’ll be going through a difficult time so we’ll help to sort out your pensions as smoothly as possible, making you aware of all the options that you have.

 If pension sharing is likely to be an option for you, we’d recommend getting financial advice as early as possible from an Independent Financial Advisor to help you to make an informed decision about the future of your finances.

 Our experience with pensions during a relationship breakdown